proinsias/proinsias.github.io/_posts/2019/2019-09-08-The-Importance-of-a-Cup-of-Tea.md

 > including the null hypothesis and statistical significance,
 > that scientists worldwide still use today.
 > And the first example Fisher used in his book, to set the tone for everything that followed,
-> was Muriel Bristol’s tea test.
+> was Muriel Bristol's tea test.

 Via the [Irish Times](https://www.irishtimes.com/news/science/how-a-tea-tasting-test-led-to-a-breakthrough-in-statistics-1.3998786) and the [Science History Institute](https://www.sciencehistory.org/distillations/ronald-fisher-a-bad-cup-of-tea-and-the-birth-of-modern-statistics).